 J15.
-[IF HAVE MORE THAN 1 CHILD]
+[IF HAVE MORE THAN #KIDS>1 CHILD]

 Now, the next questions are about support you gave to any of your other children who do not live with you.
 Do not include [FOCALCHILDNAME] when answering this set of questions.

 During the past month did you provide help with any of the following for any of your other children that do not live with you?